 Your teens may know who their mom, dad, grandparents, aunts, and uncles are, but how much more do they know about their family?
-Have you explained to your kids where your family originates from, told stories about how certain members got married, provided information or cool facts on historic relatives, or even practiced some of your native cultures and traditions in the home?
+Have you explained to your kids where your family originates from, told stories about how certain members got married, provided information or cool facts on historic relatives, made family tree or even practiced some of your native cultures and traditions in the home?

 Self-identity is everything in a society such as this.
 It can help your teen to figure out their authentic selves and how they fit into the world.
 So, take the time to gather as much information as you can from photos and newspaper archives to first-hand stories from the elderly and historical or cultural books and share this with your teen.

 The number of teenagers and young adults that suffer from mental illness these days is astounding and only continues to rise.
 This is likely because children aren’t effectively taught how to handle their overwhelming emotions.
 Therefore, they are unable to handle the pressures and emotional stress that often comes with going to college.
 Before your teens graduate high school, begin working with them on how to maintain emotional wellness.

 Teach them the importance of speaking up about what they’re going through and not being afraid of being judged.
 Talk to them about identifying emotional triggers and finding ways to cope whether it be eliminating the triggers or calming their emotions.
 Express the importance of healthy and unhealthy relationships and how it affects their health.
 It is equally important to start modeling these behaviors as well because your teenagers will often react to their overwhelming emotions just as you do.